Passport validity: Validity on arrival

-And countries requiring passport validity of at least 1 month on arrival include Philippines, Eritrea, Hong Kong, Macao, South Africa.
+Countries requiring passport validity of at least 1 month on arrival include Philippines, Eritrea, Hong Kong, Macao, and South Africa.

 Schengen Area countries have some very particular requirements for both arrival and departure.
-On arrival Passports must have been issued less than 10 years prior.
-UK Passports issued before 2018 could potentially be valid for up to 10 years and 8 months.
-The 10 year issue rule effectively reduces UK Passports to a maximum validity of 10 years 3 months or less, depending on the intended length of stay.
+On arrival passports must have been issued less than 10 years prior.
+UK passports issued before 2018 could potentially be valid for up to 10 years and 8 months.
+The 10-year issue rule effectively reduces UK passports to a maximum validity of 10 years 3 months or less, depending on the intended length of stay.
 It is safer to calculate based on 10 years maximum, rather than the actual expiry.
-All UK Passports valid longer than 10 years should be renewed at or before the 10 year anniversary to avoid problems travelling in the Schengen Area.
+All UK passports valid longer than 10 years should be renewed at or before the 10-year anniversary to avoid problems travelling in the Schengen Area.

 Other countries require either a passport valid on arrival or passport valid throughout the period of intended stay or potentially need to be valid beyond departure date.

 Validity on departure

 Countries requiring validity of at least 3 months after intended departure include Schengen Area countries.

 New Zealand has two rules.
 Passports must be valid for 3 months beyond departure.
-This is relaxed to 1 month where there is an Embassy or Consulate within NZ capable of issuing replacement Passports.
+This is relaxed to 1 month where there is an embassy or consulate within New Zealand capable of issuing replacement passports.

-Airline passport validity

-There seems to be a lot of confusion amongst airline staff regarding the validity of passports.
-Some airline websites, e.g. Air New Zealand, compound the problem by using ambiguous language "requiring" that travellers should "ensure" passports have at least 6 months validity remaining when travelling.

-In Feb 2025, there are reports of customers of a number of airlines, including but not limited to KLM, being refused boarding where their passports were valid for their destination, but either though incorrect training or erroneous software, staff refused them travel.